 Response Protocol Trigger A monitoring bore records an EC or pH value above (or outside the range of) the trigger values specified in Table 12 of the GWMP at three successive monitoring rounds.
 Investigation Notify the MACH Energy Environmental Superintendent within 24 hours of becoming aware of the trigger event.
 2. Check and validate the data which indicates an exceedance of the trigger conditions.
 3. In the event of an apparently anomalous groundwater monitoring result, conduct a resample/retest.
-4. Conduct a preliminary investigation, including a review of site activities being undertaken at the time, baseline groundwater monitoring results, groundwater results at nearby locations, the prevailing and preceding meteorological and streamflow conditions and changes to the landuse/activities being undertaken in the area, including mining/pastoral activities.
+4. Conduct a preliminary investigation, including a review of site activities being undertaken at the time, baseline groundwater monitoring results, groundwater results at nearby locations, the prevailing and preceding meteorological and streamflow conditions and changes to the land use/activities being undertaken in the area, including mining/pastoral activities.
 If necessary, engage a suitably qualified hydrogeologist to assist with the preliminary investigation (e.g. interpretation of monitoring results).
 Provide a preliminary investigation report to the DPIE, EPA and DPIE Water within seven days of identifying the trigger exceedance.
 Response Subject to the outcomes of the investigation, develop/design contingency and remedial measures.
-Contingency and remedial measures considered practical for implementation may include: notification to local groundwater users; providing an alternative water source for the duration of the water quality impact; reviewing and refining the Ground Water Monitoring Program including undertaking additional specific monitoring of private landholder bores; reviewing mine plan impacts on the alluvial groundwater source; and repairing, replacing, or constructing new water management infrastructure.
+Contingency and remedial measures considered practical for implementation may include: - notification to local groundwater users; providing an alternative water source for the duration of the water quality impact; reviewing and refining the Ground Water Monitoring Program including undertaking additional specific monitoring of private landholder bores; reviewing mine plan impacts on the alluvial groundwater source; and repairing, replacing, or constructing new water management infrastructure.
 Communicate results of investigation, contingency and remedial measures to government agencies as required and summarise in the Annual Review.
+Review and update the WMP and resubmit to the DPIE (if required).